fcancelinha/nordern.nvim/README.md

 ## 💧 Acknowledgements

 This is my first try at making a neovim plugin.
-I want to thank [shaunsingh](https://github.com/shaunsingh) nord.nvim which made me understand how to setup my own plugin project structure and [gbprod](https://github.com/gbprod) for the blending functions that produce a soft background.
+I want to thank [shaunsingh](https://github.com/shaunsingh) which made me understand how to setup my own plugin project structure and [gbprod](https://github.com/gbprod) for the blending functions that produce a soft background.

 ## 🌊 Other Nord Themes